branalba/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> 3rd-year electrical engineering undergraduate with a focus in embedded systems and mixed-signal PCB design.
-Looking for opportunities to work at any level in an embedded system design chain .
+is intended to be used for a short summary. --> Electrical engineering undergraduate with experience developing low-cost, mixed-signal embedded devices including circuit design, PCB layout, and firmware/software.
+Currently seeking positions anywhere in the embedded design toolchain, where I can help develop reliable embedded solutions as quickly and cost-effectively as possible.

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-### <span>PCB CAD Engineer, Ravata Solutions</span> <span>Feb 2020 - Present</span>
+### <span>Embedded System Engineer, Ravata Solutions</span> <span>Feb 2020 - Present</span>

-- Extensive analog circuit analysis of a bioimpedance sensing board with highly sensitive measurement requirements.
-Successfully identified and addressed multiple areas for optimization, improvement, and correction and lowered board cost by roughly 30%
-- Wrote device firmware for an STM32F4 MCU and an accompanying stepper motor-based pump module.
-Employed debugging, ADC data collection, and hardware SPI/I2C/UART interfacing.
-Also wrote an accompanying python script to offload captured data via serial into a CSV file for postprocessing
-- High-volume design and optimization of many PCBs, including high-frequency (>1MHz) bioimpedance sensing motherboards, power management modules, and impedance sensor calibration chips

-### <span>Electrical Team Lead, Space and Satellite Systems</span> <span>May 2020 -- Present</span>
-- Leading team in designing CubeSat electrical system from the ground up (see my own technical contributions in the "Projects" section below)
+- Reduced product cost by roughly 50% by optimizing hardware selection for impedance sensing circuit, as well as eliminating several expensive components by implementing digital signal processing of input and output sinusoids
+- Improved device prototype turnover and performance by switching to 4-layer circuit boards for critical modules and otherwise optimizing the PCB design toolchain
+- Designed PCBs and wrote embedded firmware in C for real-time simultaneous ADC data processing, a stepper motor driver, and libraries for a variety of hardware peripherals
+- Improved versatility and cost-effectiveness of system by designing host software for embedded medical device in Python, with full functionality including filesystem management and data transfer demonstrated on common PCs as well as Raspberry Pi

 ### <span>Physics Tutor, UC Davis AATC</span> <span>Feb 2020 -- Present</span>

-- Peer tutor for students taking lower division physics courses at UC Davis.
-Includes individual and group tutoring
+- Peer tutor for students taking lower division physics courses at UC Davis
-- Topics range from classical mechanics to special relativity and quantum physics.
-Mathematics as advanced as multivariable calculus and complex differential equations are used
+- Topics range from classical mechanics to special relativity and quantum physics, and includes electromagnetics

 ## Projects

 ### <span>CubeSat Electrical Bus</span> <span>Jan 2019-Present</span>

-- Involved in technical work and leadership pertaining to the design of a 2U CubeSat out of UC Davis, with the core mission objective of being the first CubeSat team to demonstrate the repurposing of common hard disk drives as reacton wheels
- - Designed, laid out, and assembled PCBs for microsatellite actuators (reaction wheel motor driver, constant-current magnetorquer coil driver)
+- Leading the electrical team in the design of UC Davis's first undergraduate Cubesat mission
+- Presented "Environmental and Performance Testing of Hard Disk Drives as Low-Cost Cubesat Reaction Wheels" at the UC Davis Undergraduate Research Conference in 2020
+- Obtained amateur radio Technician license for validating AMSAT satellite transceiver
- - Assisted in the design of and performed the layout of the flight computer, based on a Raspberry Pi Compute Module and featuring a GPS, RTC, watchdog timer, and various sensors.
-Coordinated with software team on establishing communication bus setup
+- Designed low-cost flight computer PCB based on Raspberry Pi Compute Module 3, featuring real-time-clock, hardware watchdog, and GPS.
 ## Education

-### <span>University of California, Davis, BS Electrical Engineering</span> <span>2018 -- 2022</span>
+### <span>University of California, Davis, B.S.
+Electrical Engineering</span> <span>2018 -- 2022</span>

-  - GPA 3.5
+  - 3.5 GPA
   - Lead of satellite club electrical team
-  - Courses: EEC 18 (FPGAs), EEC 10 (Digital and Analog Embedded Systems)
+  - Courses: EEC 180 (Digital Design in Verilog), EEC 170 (Comp.
+Architecture)

 ## Skills

-- Embedded systems: STM32/Atmega MCUs, I2C, SPI, UART, ADCs, DMA, STM32CubeIDE (HAL Libraries) and VSCode (PlatformIO)
+- **Analog circuit design/verification**: Amplifiers, filters, circuit simulation in LTSpice or OrCAD Capture CIS
+- **Embedded firmware**: UART, SPI, I2C, DMA, ADCs.
+Packet encoding/ring buffers for high speed, reliable data transmission
+- **Microcontroller toolchains**: STM32 (STM32Cube ecosystem), MSP432 (Code Composer Studio), PlatformIO IDE (Arduino and STM32), "Bare metal" (makefile + ARM GCC toolchain)
-- PCB Design/Layout: Autodesk EAGLE/Fusion 360, KiCAD, Altium, mixed-signal design, impedance matching
+- **PCB Design**: Autodesk EAGLE, KiCAD, Altium Designer; impedance matching, 4-layer boards
-- Programming: Python, C/C++(embedded), UNIX systems (daily Linux user)
+- **Programming languages**: Python, MATLAB/Octave, embedded C/C++, bash
+- **Digital logic design**: Verilog in Quartus Prime/Altera Modelsim